-We are most grateful to Peter Craig, Elizabeth and Martin Devon, Sid Howells, Peter Kennett, Pete Loader, Giulia Realdon, Tanja Reinhardt (Chapter 1), Ashvin Wickramasooriya and Sebastian Wolf (Chapters 1, 2) for all their work in checking the accuracy of the script, in helping to make the text more accessible and in proof-reading.
-We are also most grateful to Anthony Tibbs for his formal proof-reading efforts.
+We are most grateful to Peter Craig, Elizabeth and Martin Devon, Sid Howells, Peter Kennett, Pete Loader, Giulia Realdon, Tanja Reinhardt (Chapter 1), Ashvin Wickramasooriya and Sebastian Wolf (Chapters 1, 2) for all their work in checking the accuracy of the 'Exploring Geoscience - across the Globe' script, in helping to make the text more accessible and in proof-reading.
+We are also most grateful to Anthony Tibbs for his formal proof-reading.
 Any remaining errors remain mine and mine alone.